In an emergency, dial 999 or contact the Porters' Lodge (+44) 01865 278900.

 The Terrance Higgins Trust – Advice and resources about HIV and sexual health more broadly.

-'It Gets Better' Project – Stories of hope from LGBTQ+ people and their allies, including public figures and those who have gone on to be successful in their fields.
+'It Gets Better' Project – Stories of hope from LGBTQIA+ people and their allies, including public figures and those who have gone on to be successful in their fields.
 Searchable to find stories that pertain to particular groups or experiences (categorised into 'bisexual', 'gay', 'lesbian', 'queer', 'transgender').

 Details of the Counselling Service provision can be found here.
 Students wishing to access the Counselling Service may do so by emailing email@example.com.
 You will then be sent a form to complete, after which the Service will contact you to arrange support.

 Outside term time, the College does not provide a full welfare service.
-However the Dean for Welfare is available to provide support during normal working hours.
+However the Dean for Health, Wellbeing and Welfare is available to provide support during normal working hours.
 Any student of the College can contact the Chaplain or the Tutor for Graduates (Prof Marina Mackay) by email, though they should not expect an immediate reply.

 The Student Finance Officer (Ms Katie Pullen-Rowland) and the College Office team are available during normal working hours.
 College tutors do not work scheduled hours during the vacation.
 If necessary they may be contacted by email, but tutors may well be away and might not be in a position to respond.